- Level: Master

-The Master in Creative Direction is based on 3 intersected areas: design; the trend and cultural research resulting in a visualised concept, brand; a market analysis resulting in brand identity strategy and communications; the creation of written, visual and motion contents delivered by a team.
+The Master in Creative Direction is based on three main areas: Design, trend and cultural research resulting in a fully visualized concept; Brand, market analysis resulting in brand identity strategy and Communications, the creation of written, visual and motion content delivered by a team.

-This master course gives access to shows, trade fairs, exhibitions and museums in Italy and Europe, as well as internship opportunities.
-This course is run by teachers and guests from the industry, reviewing one-to-one the progress of the student.
-The final project is a concept book to be represented with a design installation in Villa Favard in front of a jury.
+This intensive specialization program gives students access to shows, trade fairs, exhibitions and museums in Italy and Europe as well as internship opportunities.
+It is run by teachers and guests from the industry who are dedicated to reviewing one-to-one student progress.
+The final project is a concept book that will be featured in a design installation at Villa Favard in front of a jury.

 Upon completion of the Master, students will be automatically given the possibility to partake in the Polimoda Talent program.

 Former creative director of Dior Homme, Belgian designer Kris Van Assche was known for his urban, minimalistic aesthetic, balancing heritage and innovation.
 Van Assche began his education at the Royal Academy of Fine Arts, Antwerp, moving to Paris when he graduated in 1998 for an internship at Yves Saint Laurent.
 Here, Van Assche worked for Hedi Slimane and followed the designer to Dior in 2000 to work on its menswear line.
 In 2004, he launched his own menswear label.
 When Hedi Slimane exited Dior Homme in 2007, Van Assche succeeded his former mentor in the top creative position and stayed for 11 years.
 He is widely credited with making Dior contemporary.
 From 2018 to 2021, Van Assche was the artistic director of Berluti.

 A career as a Creative Director is built through talent, tenacity and connections.
 The students with the best CVs, consistent progress and impressive final projects are offered contacts with companies, wide exposure in Polimoda’s official communications and Linda Loppa’s tutorship.